Posted February 21, 2018

 Adversaries can easily change tactics used as part of an attack execution and therefore the technical indicators associated with those new tactics are easily missed in simple correlation techniques that have yet to be programmed with the new indicators.
 Having a mechanism to identify behaviors that match patterns or components of those patterns to then feed that into machine-driven prioritization system is important.

-Learning Applied to Threat Responses
+Using Machine Learning for Threat Intelligence Responses

 The final area we are covering is how machine learning can be applied to how security defenders respond to threats in unique and specific ways.
 Leveraging the results from the combination of anomaly detection and behavioral pattern detection, threat response systems can provide recommendations with learned specific actions that can be taken in response to an adversary for a specific scenario based on policies defined by humans.